 NGC 1961

-NGC 1961 (also known as IC 2133) is a spiral galaxy in the constellation Camelopardalis.
-It was discovered by William Herschel on 3 December 1788.
-It is at a distance of about 200 million light years from Earth, which, given its apparent dimensions, means that NGC 1961 is more than 220,000 light years across.
+NGC 1961 is a spiral galaxy in the constellation Camelopardalis.
+It was discovered by German-British astronomer William Herschel on 3 December 1788.
+It was also observed by Guillaume Bigourdan on 22 December 1891, causing it to be listed in the Index Catalogue as IC 2133.
+Its velocity with respect to the cosmic microwave background for is 3,909±2 km/s, which corresponds to a Hubble distance of 188.0 ± 13.2 Mly (57.65 ± 4.04 Mpc).
+However, seven non redshift measurements give a much closer distance of 145.42 ± 27.36 Mly (44.586 ± 8.390 Mpc).
 The galaxy has been distorted, however no companion has been detected nor double nuclei that could show a recent merger.
 Its outer arms are highly irregular.
 Two long straight arms extend from the north side of the galaxy.
 A luminous X-ray corona has been detected around the galaxy.
 NGC 1961 is the central member of the small group of nine galaxies, the NGC 1961 group.

 More Images: